intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 ### Changes specific to AOT mode

-In AOT mode, DPC++ normally invokes either the `ocloc` command or the `opencl-aot` command on each SPIR-V device image to compile the SPIR-V into native code for the devices specified by the `-fsycl-targets` command line option.
-This causes a problem, though, for device images that use optional features because these commands could fail if they attempt to compile SPIR-V using an optional feature that is not supported by the target device.
+In AOT mode, for each AOT target specified by the `-fsycl-targets` command line option, DPC++ normally invokes the AOT compiler for each device IR module resulting from the sycl-post-link tool.
+For example, this is `ocloc` command for Intel Gen AOT target and `opencl-aot` command for the x86 AOT target with SPIR-V as the input, or other specific tools for the PTX target with LLVMIR bitcode input.
+This causes a problem, though, for IR modules that use optional features because these commands could fail if they attempt to compile IR using an optional feature that is not supported by the target device.
 We therefore need some way to avoid calling these commands in these cases.

 The overall design is as follows.
-The DPC++ installation includes a configuration file that has one entry for each device that we support.
+The DPC++ installation includes a configuration file that has one entry for each device that it supports.
 Each entry lists the set of aspects that the device supports and a list of the sub-group sizes that it supports.
-DPC++ then consults this configuration file to decide whether to invoke `ocloc` or `opencl-aot` on each SPIR-V device image, using the information from the device image's "SYCL/image-requirements" property set.
+DPC++ then consults this configuration file to decide whether to invoke a particular AOT compiler on each device IR module, using the information from the module's "SYCL/image-requirements" property set.

-#### Format of the configuration file
+#### Device configuration file

-The configuration file uses a simple YAML format where each top-level key is the name of a device.
-There are sub-keys under each device for the supported aspects and sub-group sizes.
-For example:
+The configuration file uses a simple YAML format where each top-level key is a name of a device architecture.
+These names correspond to SYCL aspect enum identifiers as defined in the [TBD] API header.
+There are sub-keys under each device for the supported aspects, sub-group sizes and AOT compiler ID.
+For
+example:

 ```
-gen9:
+gen11_1:
   aspects: [1, 2, 3]
   sub-group-sizes: [8, 16]
-avx512:
+  aot-compiler-id: gen-spir64
+gen_icl:
+  aspects: [2, 3]
+  sub-group-sizes: [8, 16]
+  aot-compiler-id: gen-spir64
+x86_64_avx512:
   aspects: [1, 2, 3, 9, 11]
   sub-group-sizes: [8, 32]
+  aot-compiler-id: x86-spir64
 ```

-The values of the aspects in this configuration file are just the numerical values from the `enum class aspect` enumeration.
+The values of the aspects in this configuration file can be the numerical values from the `enum class aspect` enumeration or the enum identifer itself.
+For each valid AOT compiler ID the driver has a built-in rule how to construct an AOT compilation command line based on given architecture name.
+For example, for the `gen11_1` and `gen_icl` architectures, the driver sees `gen-spir64` as the AOT compiler ID, so it knows that the `ocloc` tool must be used, and it also knows how to translate the `gen11_1` or `gen_icl` to proper `ocloc` architecture specification option.

+*NOTE: new kinds of AOT compilers are expected to appear very rarely, so developing some kind of "AOT compiler plugin" mechanism is impractical, and hardcoding AOT compiler types in the driver is resonable.*

 One advantage to encoding this information in a textual configuration file is that customers can update the file if necessary.
 This could be useful, for